nirmalhk7/nirmalhk7.github.io/blog/2019-06-21-onesmallstep.md

 title: One Small Step
 category: Future
 tags: moon space technology
-img: onesmallstep_buzzaldrin.webp
+img: "./onesmallstep_buzzaldrin.webp"
+description: 50 years since 1969!
+A review of the legacy and impact of Apollo 11.
 ---
-50 years since 1969!
-A review of the legacy and impact of Apollo 11.

 I'm really an outer space guy.
 When I see any planet in sky, I stop whatever I'm doing and can't help but stare at the planet thinking that what must life outside Earth look like.
 Sky really fires me up in this way.